hyperledger/besu-docs/docs/Concepts/Merge.md

 After The Merge, a Mainnet node operator must run both an execution client and a consensus client at the same time.
 You must run a node to become a Mainnet [validator](#merge-consensus), but you can also run a non-validator node.
+Consensus clients that don't perform validator duties are referred to as Beacon Chain clients.

 You can
 [test Besu as an execution client on the Kiln testnet](../HowTo/Get-Started/Starting-node.md#run-a-node-on-kiln-testnet).